-- Article 53(2) of and Annex VII to Directive 2012/34/EU as amended by Commission Delegated Decision (EU) 2017/2075 hereafter "Annex VII" - Article 12 of the Regulation ("Coordination of works").
+- Article 53(2) of and Annex VII to Directive 2012/34/EU as amended by Commission Delegated Decision (EU) 2017/2075 hereafter "Annex VII" - > Article 12 of the Regulation ("Coordination of works").

-A framework has been developed by RNE in the "https://rne.eu/wpcontent/uploads/2022/10/TCR-Guidelines.pdf" and it is reflected in the Corridor's specific procedures.
+A framework has been developed by RNE in the "Procedures for Temporary Capacity Restriction Management" and it is reflected in the Corridor's specific procedures.